ProfessionalsJessica S. Carey

-A partner in the Litigation Department, Jessica Carey has extensive experience handling a broad range of criminal, regulatory and complex commercial litigation matters for financial institutions, hedge funds and corporations, with a focus on white collar matters and internal investigations.
-Jessica also handles a variety of other matters including securities, class action, insurance and general commercial litigation matters.
+Co-chair of the Paul, Weiss Litigation Department and a member of the firm’s Management Committee, Jessica Carey has deep experience handling a range of sensitive criminal, regulatory and complex commercial litigation matters, particularly on behalf of financial institutions.
+Jessica helps clients navigate serious white collar matters and internal investigations, and represents a range of clients in securities, class action, insurance and general commercial litigation matters.

 Jessica’s current and recent representations include: